Skip to main content

 About the Program

-The curriculum leading to the BA in Biological Sciences is designed for students who want to pursue a career in a health-related profession or those interested in training in an allied health field.
-The BA is also appropriate for students wanting to combine another area of study—such as business, environmental studies, law, or science writing—with a solid background in biology.
-Students who after graduation will be looking for a job as a research technician or who will pursue further graduate level training in science should consider following the curriculum leading to a BS degree.
+The Biological Sciences, B.A. curriculum is designed for students who want to pursue a career in a health-related profession (dentistry, medicine, pharmacy, or veterinary medicine) or those interested in training in an allied health field (dental hygiene, medical and research technology, nursing, pharmacy or physical therapy).
+The B.A. is also appropriate for students wanting to combine another area of study - such as education, environmental studies, law, art, or science writing - with a solid background in biology.

 Learn more about this program.